 I have a little treat for you today.
 Something quick and easy.
 Something sorta unexpected but interesting and fun.
 Sweet Greek Flatbread.

-I’ve had this idea floating around in my head for a while now and I finally put it to the test last weekend.
+I’ve had this idea floating around in my head for a while now and I recently put it to the test.
 For some reason I just kept thinking about these flavors.
 It seemed like a good idea.
-Combine some tangy, salty feta cheese with pure, sweet honey and a sprinkle of lemon zest and oregano.
+Combine some tangy, salty feta cheese with pure, sweet honey, and a sprinkle of lemon zest and oregano.
 Some of the best of Greek ingredients.
 I know – the oregano is really unexpected in a sweet recipe, but it works.
 It works really well!
-And, trust me, this is so simple you really won’t even need a recipe for it.
-But I wrote one up just in case.
+And, trust me, this is so simple you really won’t even need a recipe for it, but I wrote one up just in case.

 I use one small flatbread or one pita for each person.
 Place the flatbread on a baking sheet.
 Crumble the feta onto the bread and put it in a 350 degree oven for 7 or 8 minutes.
 Now, I know that feta is not a melting cheese, but when heated it gets really nice and soft and almost creamy.
 Up until this recipe, I’d only had feta cold in salads so I was very surprised at how much I enjoyed it warm!
 You could serve this little treat as an afternoon snack, an appetizer, or a dessert.

 When the feta has softened, remove the pan from the oven and drizzle each flatbread with honey.
 Scatter over the lemon zest and oregano.